 What is Corti’s view on Catholicism, then?
 Corti distinctively puts himself into a conservative position when it comes to religious matters, promoting a reactionary tale of the present which, according to the character of Michele Tintori, Corti’s closest alter ego, has diverged too much from the pure sanctity of the Middle Ages.
 The key to understand Corti’s version of reality is the third section of Il cavallo rosso, where the writer forgets about the depths of his male characters by reducing them to little variations of the same notion.
 The notion being that Communism and everything that has led to it are the prime sources for the moral decadence of the world we live in.
 Tintori condemns Marx multiple times, reassuring the reader that he studied his books when he was in a concentration camp, while at the same time conveniently forgetting about the differences between Marxism, Soviet Communism, and Chinese Communism.
 The same character later justifies the Inquisition, a noble cause that only Christians have the right to judge, and defends fascist censorship because it spared Italians the trouble of reading bad literature.
 At a certain point I lost count of the times Partisans and the Italian resistance movement are ridiculed, but the blind compassion for German soldiers and the hanged body of Mussolini did not escape me either.
 The more we proceed through the third part of Il cavallo rosso, the more Corti insists on the obstacles that an Italian government scared of Communist and Socialist propaganda placed on his younger self’s way to stardom.
 Again, it does not matter how Communism and Socialism differ from each other.
 What matters is that anything other than Catholic faith is inherently wrong and opposed to Tintori/Corti and his success.

 I have to admit that Tintori’s tirades, angry and emotionally charged, can easily appeal to people who identify with his opinions.
 In this regard, Il cavallo rosso is basically a pamphlet of Catholic stances, a literary exercise in dogmatism for the sake of a cause the moral grounds of which cannot be argued with.
 The real problem with Il cavallo rosso is that only one on Corti’s side, and who basically thinks like him, can in all honesty consider this book a great artistic achievement2.
 As much as Corti’s experiences on the Russian front are telling of the horrors and the misery of the soldiers and the prisoners, shining a light on events which may not be always remembered as they actually deserve, it’s hard to applaud the third section of this book for the writing style or the content.
 For instance, Corti is incapable of portraying female characters.
 He measures them in terms of beauty and devotion to God and to their male partners.
 More so than with the men, the women have no real meaning here except serving as reminders of what a good Catholic mother and wife is supposed to be.
 In a couple of occasions Corti links one of this women, Alma, to Alessandro Manzoni’s Lucia Mondella.
 Is he trying to create a bridge between Manzoni and himself?
 If so, Corti fails miserably at it.
 Lucia is rich with inner turmoil and fear.
 In I promessi sposi, we witness her becoming a woman every time her unshakeable faith is put to test.
 Her chastity is not her pedigree, it’s not something to show off.
 It’s one and all with her intimacy, a private matter altogether.
-References to Manzoni are not enough to save a character so poorly developed as Alma, whose inexpressive look, a trait so peculiar the reader has to be constantly reminded of, is the only thing one can eventually remember her by.
+References to Manzoni are not enough to save a character as poorly developed as Alma, whose inexpressive look, a trait so peculiar the reader has to be constantly reminded of, is the only thing one can eventually remember her by.

 Interestingly enough, Alessandro Manzoni is one of the writers Eugenio Corti is compared to in the reviews collected on the last pages of the edition of Il cavallo rosso in my possession.
 This is a baffling comparison, because even if it’s true that they both write from a profoundly religious perspective, Manzoni does not shy away from the wrongdoings of the Church, revealing the shallowness of don Abbondio over and over again.
 The only way for Corti to criticise a priest is by attacking his progressive views.
 But even if Manzoni did stand alongside the Church — think of Cardinal Federigo Borromeo — just take the arrival of Renzo Tramaglino in a Milan devastated by famine and weigh it against Corti’s description of life in a concentration camp.
 Manzoni judges but does not forget the scene in front of him, whereas Corti, in order to state his position on Communism, does it at every turn of the page.
 He spends an incredible number of words in detailing war scenes, which is probably the one thing he does really well, but prisoners are just good or bad, much like women are just beautiful or ugly for him.
 In Manzoni we sense the mob, we see poverty, and we feel anger because what Renzo sees is what Manzoni wants us to see.
 We know what Manzoni thinks because he lets the readers grasp it without force-feeding them.
 With Corti, however, we only wait for the next iteration of his commentary against Communism.
 This can obviously be a specific choice of his.
 Corti may be more concerned about the cause rather than the effects of the horrors around him, but then critics who make use of the comparison with Manzoni are either doing so mischievously or are ineptly trying to raise Corti’s status to that of a classic without securing solid grounds for their statements.